Form 8.3 - The Vanguard Group, Inc.: Ageas SA/NV

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Purchase 1,008 37.79 EUR Ordinary Purchase 6,643 37.80 EUR
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Purchase 352 38.09 EUR

 (b) Cash-settled derivative transactions